How to prepare Mirepoix variations and other aromatic bases

 Culantro leaves are minced down to confetti size and joined by ajices dulces.
 Add onions, cubanelles, garlic, and cilantro, and you have a mild, bright-green paste that packs stews and rice dishes with a fresh herbal punch.

-The Holy Trinity (also known as Cajun Trinity)
+What is The Holy Trinity (also known as Cajun Trinity)?

-The backbone of Cajun and Creole cuisine, the Holy Trinity consists of onion, celery, and green bell pepper with olive oil or butter.
+The backbone of Cajun and Creole cuisine, the Holy Trinity, consists of onion, celery, and green bell pepper with olive oil or butter.

 Although there is a difference of opinion on this, the average ratio is 1-3 parts onion, 1-2 part celery and 1 part green bell pepper.